aul12/Website2/_posts/2019-12-10-inference-benchmark.md

 ## Conclusion
 For both networks OpenCV yields on average the lowest inference time, both times closely followed by CppFlow.
-The differences between those two frameworks can mainly be attributed to the optimized instructions (like SIMD), that OpenCV uses at it was compiled from source, but CppFlow does not use as the Tensorflow C-API was installed as a binary which needs to run on a wide variety of systems.
+The differences between those two frameworks can mainly be attributed to the optimized instructions (like SIMD), that OpenCV uses at it was compiled from source, but CppFlow does not use as the TensorFlow C-API was installed as a binary which needs to run on a wide variety of systems.

-One advantage of CppFlow over OpenCV, is that CppFlow is guaranteed to support all operations that Tensorflow supports.
+One advantage of CppFlow over OpenCV, is that CppFlow is guaranteed to support all operations that TensorFlow supports.
 For OpenCV there are some operations which are not supported, in this case the model can not be loaded.

-The Tensorflow-Lite implementation is slower for both of the networks.
+The TensorFlow-Lite implementation is slower for both of the networks.
 For the Semantic Segmentation the difference is between a factor of 1.6 and 1.3, for the classification task the difference is much larger, the factor is between nearly 32 and 15.
 Especially for the second task the difference in inference speed is huge.
-Additionally it can be noted for Tensorflow-Lite that the runtime is mostly not influenced by the number of cores.
+Additionally it can be noted for TensorFlow-Lite that the runtime is mostly not influenced by the number of cores.
 Intuitively the runtime should be inverse proportional to the runtime as most of the operations can be easily parallelized (that is the reason for the speed and thus popularity of GPUs).

-To verify the correctness of the Tensorflow-Lite installation the same measurements have been made on a different computer, using the r1.15 version of TensorFlow and TensorFlow-Lite (Commit `590d6ee`).
+To verify the correctness of the TensorFlow-Lite installation the same measurements have been made on a different computer, using the r1.15 version of TensorFlow and TensorFlow-Lite (Commit `590d6ee`).
 The computer is equipped with a faster CPU, an Intel Core i7-6700, so a faster inference of the CNN was expected.
 Considering the absolute runtime the inference took about half the time when compared to the same setup on my laptop.
 This improvement is primarily due to the faster CPU, overall the inference on my laptop is still about ten times faster when using OpenCV or CppFlow, even though my laptop is slower.

-When researching this behaviour of Tensorflow-Lite the only similar problems are bug reports on GitHub which are from 2017 and 2018 [6].
+When researching this behaviour of TensorFlow-Lite the only similar problems are bug reports on GitHub which are from 2017 and 2018 [6].
-The cause of the discrepancy could not be found so as a result Tensorflow-Lite can, for now, not be recommended if it is possible to use an alternative such as OpenCV or CppFlow.
+The cause of the discrepancy could not be found so as a result TensorFlow-Lite can, for now, not be recommended if it is possible to use an alternative such as OpenCV or CppFlow.

 ## References
  * [1] A. L. Hodgkin, A. F. Huxley: A Quantitative Description of Membrane Current and its Application to Conduction and Excitation in Nerve.
 In: The Journal of Physiology.
 Band 117, 1952, S. 500–544